The Lost Heroes of the Golden Age

 Klarion hails from Limbo Town, whose people are descended from the Sheeda (fairy folk).
 From Seven Soldiers: Klarion the Witch Boy #2 (Aug.
 2005); by Grant Morrison and Frazer Irving.

-This character is clearly inspired by Grant Morrison’s version of Klarion the Witch Boy, from 2005's Seven Soldiers.
+Salem is clearly inspired by Grant Morrison’s version of Klarion the Witch Boy, from 2005's Seven Soldiers.
 Klarion's people, of Limbo Town, have blue skin so Salem’s green skin might be the result of her half-human parentage.

 Powers

-Salem inherited a “bad fates” curse from her mother.
-She is a witch-in-training with great mystical knowledge and power, owing to both her heritage from Limbo Town, her tutelage under Doctor Fate and the secrets she has unlocked within Fate’s tower.
+Salem is a witch with great mystical knowledge and power, owing to her heritage from Limbo Town, her tutelage under Doctor Fate and the secrets she has unlocked within Fate’s tower.
+Although the Witch Girl’s skills are vast she often overextends herself and disaster occurs.